jlibovicky/jlibovicky.github.io/_posts/2019-09-10-MT-Weekly-Massively-Multilingual-NMT.md

 emerges while learning to translate from 102 languages into English.

 The second paper explores options to use the sentence representations from the multilingual models in other natural language tasks.
-To be honest, the results are not so exciting as in the first one.
-The first reason is that many of the tasks are rather artificial: part-of-speech-tagging in many languages at once, multilingual exercise from predicate logic called natural language inference, etc. The second reason is that the representations seem to be similarly good as Multilingual BERT.
-Unlike the machine translation model, BERT is trained to predict masked-out neighboring words, the model does not have any supervision other plain text.
-Multilingual NMT uses the English translation as a means of tying the representations together.
+The results are not so exciting as in the first paper.
+Many of the tasks are rather artificial: part-of-speech-tagging in many languages at once, multilingual exercise from predicate logic called natural language inference, etc. The second reason is that the representations seem to be similarly good as Multilingual BERT.
+Unlike the machine translation model, BERT is trained to predict masked-out words in a sentence, so the model does not have any supervision other than plain text.
+Multilingual NMT, on the other hand, can use the English translation as a means of tying the representations together.
 I would thus expect that the common training signal can make the representations more cross-lingual.
 It does not happen and the paper does not discuss why.